Engine Removal and

 Dave's very first question about engine removal - Everything I've read says, "First, raise the rear of the car THREE FEET in the air and support it on jack stands."
 How in the world do you go about raising the rear of the car that high?
 My jack certainly won't do it.

-Once I've got the engine out work on it on the floor, but that's because I don't usually have anyone to help lift it on to a bench.
+Once I've got the engine out, I work on it on the floor, but that's because I don't usually have anyone to help lift it on to a bench.
 Some stuff IS best done on the floor (flywheel for example).

-Rob responded - Yes.
+Rob responded - Yes, that's correct.
 So long as the engine isn't 'dropped' onto the heater boxes, they can take the weight OK...

 Dave asked about "axle" stands - It's not clear to me what the difference is between "jack" stands and "axle" stands.
 I have a set of (2) "jack" stands with three legs that can be adjusted to three different heights -- maybe up to 16 or 18 inches.
 I usually set these under the rear axles (correct terminology?
 My knowledge of the rear suspension is poor -- certainly not the axles that run down to the CV joints on either side, but the round tubular things (I'm not expressing myself very well -- hope you know what I mean.)

-Rob responded - I call these axle stands, as in "STANDing still".
-Whereas I call a jack something which moves the weight of the car, as in a bottle jack, trolley jack, screw jack, hydraulic jack etc.
+Rob responded - I call those axle stands, as in "STANDing still".
+Whereas I call a jack something which moves the weight of the car, as in a bottle jack, trolley jack, screw jack, hydraulic jack etc. My axle stands could be called PIN stands as they have only a single standing element - your's are probably a heavier duty style with three legs.

 Dave asked - I usually set these under the rear axles (correct terminology?...